shaelsrv/emergence-of-consciousness-visualization/README.md

 artifacts following the spec in [CLAUDE.md](CLAUDE.md): substrate + local rules + audio modulation, warm-dark house aesthetic, no build step.

-I created it for my track use it for your own if you like.
+I created it for my track, use it for your own if you like.
 Try it yourself at https://emergencemachine.com/tools/emergence-of-consciousness/
 ## Pipeline